rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Control mode

 Can be used for the management system to check the current control mode (startup, normal, standby, failure, test).
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "startup,control"
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “1,2” and “startup,control”

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|